 Using this tool you can shave off parts from the beginning or ending of your footage, so that you only have the chunk of video that you need.
 One thing to remember is that when you trim footage, your original file is not altered at all, so if you end up not liking what you are left with you can re-import the file and start from scratch with the whole file.

-Once you have the video, or footage you would like to trim selected, go to the Video Tools menu (found on the Edit tab within the editing group) and follow which ever of the following step suits where you would like to trim.
+Click the clip you want to trim in the timeline, and then click the Trim tool in the Edit tab to enter the trim panel.
+And then follow which ever of the following step suits where you would like to trim.

 One of the other ways you can trim the beginning or the ending of your footage in Windows Movie Maker is by using the programs split feature.